DeFiCh/infra-legacy/README.md

 - If you need manual instances, add them to instances.tf in the project.
 - Try to use the recommended types, so it's easier to have high-level sense of sizing and costs without having to looking at pricing calculator.

+### Running ansible playbooks

+- Playbooks are by default targeted to "all" hosts at the moment.
+- Playbook inventory is meant to be dynamic, and be defined through the repo-local config.
+- For targeting specific plays at specific nodes, target them directly
+  - Eg: `ansible-playbook ./ansible/dfi/setup-base.yml -i <host-ip>,` (Note the comma after IP or ansible won't validate)